Kokand: Early history

-Foundation and Uzbek period

-The present city was founded as a fort in 1732 on the site of another older fortress called Eski-Kurgan by Shahrukh Uzbek ruler of Ferghana.
-In 1740, city became the capital of an Uzbek kingdom, the Khanate of Kokand, which reached as far as Kyzylorda to the west and Bishkek to the northeast.
+The present city began as a fort in 1732 on the site of another older fortress called Eski-Kurgan.
+In 1740, it became the capital of an Uzbek kingdom, the Khanate of Kokand, which reached as far as Kyzylorda to the west and Bishkek to the northeast.
 Kokand was also the major religious center of the Fergana Valley, boasting more than 300 mosques.

 Russian colonial period

 Imperial forces of Russian Empire under Mikhail Skobelev captured the city in 1883 which then became part of Russian Turkistan.
 During World War I, two revolutions happened in the Russian Empire. it was the capital of the short-lived (72 days) (1917–18) anti-Bolshevik Provisional Government of Autonomous Turkistan (also known as Kokand Autonomy).
 They sought co-operation from Ataman Dutov and Alash Orda.
 However, their emissary to the Amir of Bukhara achieved little.

 In September 1918, Bolsheviks burned down the city and massacred over ten thousand citizens during their campaign against the Basmachi movement.